Rubbish and recycling calendars

 If you need more recycling bags you can buy them from:

 Cost: $13 for a pack of 26 bags.
 Smaller quantities are available.

 Homes in the city centre

-- If you live in the city centre, you don't need a Council recycling bag, place your recycling in clear, plastic bags (supermarket bags are acceptable).
+- If you live in the city centre, you don't need a Council recycling bag, place your recycling in clear, plastic bags (market bags or Council clear bags acceptable).

 The same type of recycling materials that can go in the wheelie bin can also go into these recycling bags.
 For more details, see Sorting and Preparing Your Recycling.

 Multi-unit dwellings of 10 or more units are not eligible for recycling bags or wheelie bins and clips in the CBD or suburbs for the reasons outlined below: